kumarvikram/ga-reporting-dotnet-framework/README.md

 # C# Console App to get reports from Google Analytics
-C# console app to read data from Google Analytics using Google Analytics Reporting API V4 and save to file
+C# console app to read data from Google Analytics using latest GA4 Analytics Reporting API

 ## Prerequisites
 For step by step guide on how to do API and credential setup in Google Developer Console